ONSdigital/application-profile/code-lists.md

 ## Codelists

 Whereas a CSVW or a `qb:Dataset` is a distribution of a `dcat:Dataset`, so is a `skos:ConceptScheme`.
-We recommend that statisticians serialise code lists as CSV-W as their primary distribution, and generate other distributions from that source.
+We recommend that statisticians serialise code lists as CSVW as their primary distribution, and generate other distributions from that source.

 > TODO: Versioning of code lists is a hard problem to solve.
 As ONS doesn't directly control many code lists, we suggest we encourage people to adopt the versioning convention of the code list as the slug.
 E.g.  To encourage the reuse of code lists, we recommend adopting the naming convention of the competency UKSIC-2007 for the UK Standard Industrial Classification of Economic Activities 2007, or ISIC-4 for the International Standard Industrial Classification Revision 4 published by the United Nations in 2008.
 > TODO: Some stuff [here](https://groups.niso.org/higherlogic/ws/public/download/12591/z39-19-2005r2010.pdf) around the styling of labels used in a taxonomy.